 An actress who brought a grounded, relatable charm to memorable supporting roles in iconic 90s comedies.

-Julie Warner carved out a specific and enduring niche in 1990s Hollywood: the smart, down-to-earth love interest or friend who provided the emotional anchor amidst cinematic chaos.
-Her breakout role came as the kind-hearted nurse Lou in "Doc Hollywood," sharing a famous pond scene with Michael J. Fox that cemented her as a relatable romantic lead.
-She quickly became a familiar face in the era's comedy hits, playing the patient fiancée in "Tommy Boy" and a sympathetic network executive in "Mr. Saturday Night."
-While she never sought blockbuster stardom, Warner built a steady career transitioning seamlessly to television, with notable runs on series like "Family Law" and "Nip/Tuck."
-Her performances are characterized by a natural, unforced authenticity that made her characters feel genuinely lived-in, leaving a warm impression that outlasts many flashier roles from the decade.
+Julie Warner played the kind-hearted nurse Lou in "Doc Hollywood," sharing a famous pond scene with Michael J. Fox.
+That role established her as a relatable romantic lead in 1990s Hollywood.
+She appeared in comedy hits like "Tommy Boy" as the patient fiancée and "Mr. Saturday Night" as a sympathetic network executive.
+Warner transitioned to television with notable runs on "Family Law" and "Nip/Tuck."
+Her performances are marked by natural authenticity, making her characters feel genuinely lived-in and leaving a warm impression that outlasts flashier roles from the decade.

 1965–1980